 Because wasn’t that spider the perfect metaphor?

 When an idea comes to me — a really good idea, the kind I can spin into something remarkable — what’s my first response?

 Often, I want to scream and squish it.
 Other times, I want to run away.

 But, what if, this year, instead of those responses, I try to calmly escort the idea OUTSIDE, where it belongs?

 What if I allow all these terrifying STORIES to live out their useful lives?

 I don’t know, but I’m going to try.

-Tune in for more musings on solitude, writing, nature & more by signing up for my biweekly TinyLetter: https://tinyletter.com/SaraRauchWrites
+Tune in for more musings on solitude, writing, nature & more by signing up for my monthly TinyLetter: https://tinyletter.com/SaraRauchWrites